How Dutch Hires Veterinarians And Ensures High Standards Of Care Through Telemedicine

 Quality Checks

-Once live on the platform, Dr. Abel Gonzalez, our clinical director, will review consultation notes, messages, and treatment plans to ensure that vets are treating pets appropriately on the platform.
-He does this on a weekly basis.
+Once live on the platform, Dr. Kate Elden, our Chief Medical Officer, will review consultation notes, messages, and treatment plans to ensure that vets are treating pets appropriately on the platform.
+She does this on a weekly basis.

 Service Checks and Scorecards